Many image-processing packages may have capabilities such as those described here.

-A number of Satellite Business Partners may provide value-added and gap-filled products, and depending on your area of interest, a number of International Ground Stations may also provide gap-filled or value-added products.
-Businesses and ground stations may have charges associated with the products they provide.
+International Ground Stations may provide gap-filled or value-added products.
+Stations may have charges associated with the products they provide.

 Historically, the USGS produced gap-filled products using two methods: Phase One, which used a full Landsat 7 image (pre 2003) to fill the gaps of the SLC off scene, and Phase Two, which incorporated more than two SLC-off scenes together to create a final product.
 While we no longer offer the gap-filled data products, the methodology used for both methods is available:

 Multiple SLC-off images are required to utilize this method.
 Individual bands of each image need to be gap-filled before creating a 3-band image.
 For instance, in order to gap-fill Image 1 with Image 2, a mosaic will need to be made of Band 1 from Image 1 and Image 2 together.
 The bands can then be stacked to create the RGB image.

 Where Image 1 > 0, use Image 1 data, otherwise, use Image 2.
 Image 2 data will fill the gaps in Image 1.